The Readers

 How do QR code readers interpret a code that is damaged or obscured?

-H: 30% of the code can be covered or altered
+- L (Low) – Up to 7% of the code can be altered

 Checking your QR code